friscoMad/botCommander/README.md

 Aside from the option argument in the command constructor (that currently is used only for noHelp), there are several functions that can alter the parsing and error handling for each command or the whole hierarchy.

-The shared configuration options are: ´.setSend()´, ´.allowUnknownOption()´ and ´.showHelpOnError()´.
+The shared configuration options are: `.setSend()`, `.allowUnknownOption()` and `.showHelpOnError()`.

- * ´.setSend()´: has already been discussed on the Output section.
+ * `.setSend()`: has already been discussed on the Output section.
- * ´.allowUnknownOption(boolean)´: Allows to disable errors when an unknown option is present in the command line.
+ * `.allowUnknownOption(boolean)`: Allows to disable errors when an unknown option is present in the command line.
 Default is to show an error.
- * ´.showHelpOnError(boolean)´: Allows to show or not the help when a parsing error is found, the parsing error is always reported but you can opt to not show the full help.
+ * `.showHelpOnError(boolean)`: Allows to show or not the help when a parsing error is found, the parsing error is always reported but you can opt to not show the full help.
 Default is true.

 The configuration options that only affects one command are this three:

- * ´.prefix()´: Allows to configure a prefix (string) or an array of prefixes to search for at the start of parsing if they are not present the line will not be parsed, this is usefull for bots listening to group channels where you need to tell the bot what to parse.
+ * `.prefix()`: Allows to configure a prefix (string) or an array of prefixes to search for at the start of parsing if they are not present the line will not be parsed, this is usefull for bots listening to group channels where you need to tell the bot what to parse.
 It can be used on any command but it is mainly used in the main object.
 Default is null.
- * ´.showHelpOnEmpty(boolean)´: Force to show the help when no command or subcommand is identified in the parsed line.
+ * `.showHelpOnEmpty(boolean)`: Force to show the help when no command or subcommand is identified in the parsed line.
 Default is false.
- * ´.setParseOptions(object)´: Sets a new object as parse options for the command, this options are ´{send: null, allowUnknownOption: false, showHelpOnError: true }´ this function allows you to configure different options from the full hierarchy and any subcommand created after this call will inherit this options.
+ * `.setParseOptions(object)`: Sets a new object as parse options for the command, this options are `{send: null, allowUnknownOption: false, showHelpOnError: true }` this function allows you to configure different options from the full hierarchy and any subcommand created after this call will inherit this options.
 After setting a new option object you can safely call any of the shared setting functions and will only affect this command and all subcommands created after the call.

 ## Examples